-A: A complainant who has received the toll-free number to the ABA-Approved Attorney Referral System after a Wage and Hour Division investigation will also receive a form to request the most relevant documents from her case file.
+A: A complainant who has received the website for the referral system after a Wage and Hour Division investigation will also receive a form to request the most relevant documents from her case file.
 These documents include the complainantís own statement, the Wage and Hour Divisionís back wage computations for the complainant, and copies of any documents the complainant provided to the Wage and Hour Investigator.
 The Wage and Hour Division will provide these documents expeditiously.
 The form also allows the worker or authorized attorney representative to request the case narrative from the file; however, it explains that requesting the narrative will delay the Wage and Hour Divisionís response because it must be redacted.
 The letter sent to the complainant with notification of the Wage and Hour Divisionís decision to not pursue the case will also include information about the violations found and back wages owed to the complainant.

 All other documents in the case investigation file must be requested through the Freedom of Information Act.

 Q: What other types of documents are available in the case investigation file?